Jay-Sonawane02/Building-a-secure-Chat-Application/phase3/README.md

 Sent our self-signed certificate to the victim.
 Waiting to see if they proceed...
 *** VICTIM DISCONNECTED WITHOUT SENDING ANYTHING FURTHER. ***
 ```

-**Screenshot both terminals side by side, and explicitly contrast with your
-Phase 2 MITM screenshots** where the identical "point the victim at
-Mallory" setup fully succeeded.
-This contrast — same network position, same
-attacker, same victim setup, different outcome — is exactly what spec 4.2
-is asking you to demonstrate.

 ## Step 5 — Stolen certificate without the private key (spec 4.2, separate test)